Or Yehuda: Temporary accommodation (1949-1955)

-In 1949, immigrants from Libya and Turkey settled in the ruins buildings of the villages of Saqiya and Kafr 'Ana, which did not have water or sewage infrastructure.
+In 1949, immigrants from Libya and Turkey settled on the sites of the villages of Saqiya and Kafr 'Ana, which did not have water or sewage infrastructure.

-In 1950–1953, the ma'abarot (provisional settlements for immigrants) Saqiya A, Saqiya B, Kafr 'Ana A, and Kafr 'Ana B were established on the previous village lands.
+In 1950–1953, the ma'abarot (provisional settlements for immigrants) Saqiya A, Saqiya B, Kafr 'Ana A, and Kafr 'Ana B were established on land near the former villages.
 These ma'abarot housed mainly immigrants from Iraq who arrived as part of Operation Ezra and Nehemiah.
 Ma'abarot at the time were treated by authorities as temporary accommodations until permanent resettlement could occur on-site or elsewhere.
 Attempts to induce neighboring Tel Aviv and Ramat Gan to extend their municipal borders to cover these ma'abarot failed, and the ma'abarot residents resisted relocation to development towns in the north and south.
 In 1952, the religious settlement of Ramat Pinkas (also known as Givat Hemed and Givat Mordechi) was established for some of the ma'abarot residents.